hadialqattan/pycln/docs/README.md

 ### Paths

-> Directories or files paths.
+> Directories' paths and/or files' paths and/or reading from stdin.

 #### Usage

-- Specify a directory to handle all it's subdirs/files (recursively):
+- Specify a directory to handle all its subdirs/files (recursively):
   ```bash
   $ pycln my/project/directory
   ```